isomerpages/ogp-buildforgood/_projects/Dovejob.md

 ### Problem Statement

-Senior citizens in Singapore face several hurdles while searching for a job.
-Firstly, job portals are hard to navigate.
-Job portals require a certain level of technical savviness to navigate through.
+Seniors, particularly those who were not highly educated, face several hurdles while searching for a job.

-Next, even creating an account on the job portals poses a significant hurdle.
-They sometimes either do not have emails.
-The ones that do might not remember their password.

-Lastly, they might not have a resume or know how to craft an effective one.
-These factors create hurdles upon hurdles for the aged to apply for jobs.
-How can we make it easier for them to apply for jobs?
+First, job portals are hard to navigate, especially when most seniors don’t own a laptop.

+Second, they do not have an email to create an account.

+Third, most of them don’t have resumes.
+Neither do they know how to create one.

+Most seniors turn to in-person help.
+But that is labour-intensive and costly for our social sector.

+So, we thought: how might we make it easier for seniors to get a job?

 ### Proposed Solution

-The upcoming product will incorporate several key features, including profiling the elderly based on their needs, a filtering and recommendation system, chat-based views of job listings, chat-based application submission, chat-based resume crafting (a much-needed feature for many users), availability in common languages in Singapore, and the provision of templates for employers to create job postings.
+We zoned in on resume creation as the first step in making it easier for seniors to get a job.
+We want to create an AI-powered chatbot to empower seniors with instant resume creation.The chatbot will gather information from the seniors through a conversation and automatically generates a resume ready to be dropped off at job portals and with potential employers.
+To enhance accessibility, seniors will be able to use voice instead of typing.